Electricity sector in El Salvador: Policy and regulation

 In 2006, the President created the National Energy Council (CNE), which has the role of analyzing El Salvador's energy situation as well as the Government proposals, recommending the inclusion of new actions and strategies.
 The CNE seeks to contribute to a shift in generation towards renewable energy and to modify consumption patterns toward the efficient use of energy.

 The Transactions Unit (UT) is the private company in charge of administering the wholesale electricity market, being in charge of system dispatch and performing clearing-house functions.
 UT is also responsible for the operation of the transmission system.

+In 2025 the National Assebmbly published the new Ley General de Electricidad transforming the sector into a regulated market.
+Energy producers must seek aproval from Direccion General de Energia y Minas before celebrating contracts with distributors such as AES CLESA or DEL SUR.
+This new authority gives the ministry power over pricing regardless of what generators and distributors are willing to agree.

+The Ministry now holds authority over SIGET and UT, it is noteworthy that all these institutions and CEL (public power generation) are directed by Daniel Alvarez.
+The Ministry plans to instruct what prices buyers and sellers can transact at, a shift from previous authorities where private parties could agree on the termns of generation.

 Generation

 In 2006, there were 11 generation companies in El Salvador.
 Of the 22 generating plants, 18 were in private hands.
 The only public company with a stake in generation is CEL (Comisión Hidroeléctrica del Río Lempa), which owns 97% of the hydroelectric capacity.
 The number and type of plants operated by each company is as follows: